Coronavirus (COVID-19) – the virus that has got us all talking…

 Recently, a new kind of coronavirus, known as 2019-nCov, was identified as the cause of various cases of pneumonia in Wuhan City, Hubei Province of China.
 2019-nCoV is a new respiratory illness that has not previously been seen in humans, and it has become a concern because the origin and the exact conditions of its spreading are still unknown.

-The risk of getting coronavirus in the UK is low.
-However, you should take precautionary measures if you have returned from Wuhan in the last 14 days.
+Despite the spread of the virus, the risk of getting coronavirus in the UK is low.
+However, you should take precautionary measures and follow the latest advice from the WHO and NHS.

-Even if you don’t have any symptoms, NHS advise to stay indoors and avoid contact with other people as the incubation period is believed to be around two weeks.
-Also, you must call 111 to tell them of your recent travel to Wuhan City.
+In certain circumstances, even if you don’t have any symptoms, NHS advise to stay indoors and avoid contact with other people as the incubation period is believed to be around two weeks.
+Also, you must call 111 to tell them of your recent travel to any of the identified high-risk areas.

 How to recognise it?